Documentation

 • Overlay position

 Seven options for easy repositioning of the Overlay element in reference to the image.
+They might differ slightly depending on the theme and Layout option.

 • Included images

-Which option to select here depends a lot on your specific site, your theme, and whether you have any copyright-protected imagery placed outside of the editorial content—for example in the navigation bar or in sidebars.
+Which option to select here depends a lot on your specific site, your theme, and whether you have any copyright-protected imagery placed outside of the editorial content—for example, in the navigation bar or in sidebars.
 When in doubt, select the strongest option, “Images on the whole page”.
-Compare to the Per-page list option of the same title.
+Compare this to the Per-page list option of the same title.

 • Developer options